Does Each Squarespace Template Have Its Own Site Styles Options?

 Colors

 Background colors, text colors, link colors, button colors, and accent colors.
-On 7.1, Squarespace uses a color theme system where you define a palette and apply it across sections.
+On 7.1, you define colors through the six-theme system and apply each theme per section.
 On 7.0, individual color settings vary by template.

 Buttons